 At a glance

-Promescent is a highly effective desensitizing spray designed to help men with premature ejaculation or those who just want to have sex for longer.
+Promescent is an effective desensitizing spray that was created to help men with premature ejaculation, or those who just want to have sex for longer.

-It’s easy to apply, long-lasting, and works well with or without a condom.
+It’s easy to apply, lasts for a long time without needing a second application, and works well with or without a condom.
 I found it enabled me to last significantly longer during sex every time I used it – between 10 and 20 minutes on average.

 While it’s not an outright cure for premature ejaculation, it’s a reliable over the counter option that can be used on a daily basis or whenever needed.